ivastly/goaop-hello-world/README.md

 # Rationale
 This is a performance benchmark for [Go!AOP](https://github.com/goaop/framework) framework for Aspect Oriented Programming in PHP.
-It uses `ab` tool and and nginx+php-fpm stack to simulate real web application.
+It uses `ab` tool and nginx+php-fpm stack to simulate real web application.

 # Usage
 ```bash